 How you respond to stress could help determine how swiftly you recover from injury as well.
 If you become excessively fearful of reinjuring yourself, this can leave you in a state of chronic pain.
 Your muscles will seldom relax if you continue to feel fearful.
 This persistent tension can also lead to muscle atrophy, as it is difficult to move when you are intensely bound up by your own muscles.
 This is a problem that can get worse, as exercise is one of the most reliable means of relieving stress.

 Constant worry affects your breathing.
-People under a lot of stress tend to take deeper breaths and to breathe more often than calm people.
+People under a lot of stress tend to breathe more often than calm people.
 This is your body's way of shoring up the oxygen it needs to respond to a physical stressor.
 That's usually fine, but not always.
 If you have breathing problems like asthma or lung disease, all this breathing can make your problems worse.